dcm-project/dcm/taxonomy/README.md

 ### Service

-In the absence of further context, a Service is the specific capability defined by a Service Catalog item within the Developer Experience domain.
+In the absence of further context, a Service is the specific capability defined by a Service Catalog item within the Application domain.
 Services provide the underlying Resources that Applications rely on.
 They are often designed to be reusable for multiple Applications.
 A Service could simply define a single underlying Resource, but more capable Services will define a configuration of many connected Resources.
 Compound Services may be defined by composing a number of simple Services under a single Service Catalog item.

-Take care not confuse Services as defined above with what Service Providers deliver within the Composable Infrastructure domain.
+Take care not confuse Services as defined above with what Service Providers deliver within the Data Center domain.
 Contrary to what the name implies, Service Providers define and provision Resources, not Services.
 If you must, you could say Service Providers manage Infrastructure Services.
 Likewise, other services should also be disambiguated, for example, DNS service, database service, room service, etc.

 ### Service Provider